 It’s a rather long but enjoyable and rewarding walk from Namche Bazaar to Lukla.
 Take your time to take in Sherpa village life on your last day of trekking in the Himalayas.
 Check-in for the overnight and relax with an ice-cold beer after the rigorous adventure you’ve just completed.

-Day 10: Flight Lukla – Manthali; Transfer to Kathmandu & Overnight
+Day 10: Flight Lukla – Manthali; Transfer to Kathmandu and Overnight

 Recall the memories from the trek and enjoy the flight back to Manthali.
 Back in Kathmandu, you can spend some leisure time.